Tracking Employee Absence During the Covid-19 (Coronavirus) Outbreak

 Essential service employees who have missed vacation due to work obligations will be reimbursed for any unrecovered, out-of-pocket expenses.

-Employees who require medical accommodations should contact Rehabilitation Services.
+Employees who require medical accommodations should contact their unit's Employee Health & Well-being Consultant.

 Please notify your supervisor and complete the Employee Notification Tool for your absence.